ScionSoftware/PersonalWebsite/PersonalSite/blogs/2016/progress-bars-arent-all-liars.md

 ---
 -->

 I love tracking progress.
-Running, cycling, watching my baby grow, reading a book.
+Running, cycling, watching my baby grow, and reading books are a few examples.
 It's nice to know how far I've gone and how far I have left to go.
-So I love progress bars.
-Except most progress bars lie, which is why I also hate them.
+Naturally I love progress bars, but I also hate them because they often lie.
 I'm having flashbacks to old installs...and updates...and windows services...and...

 Sorry, I was back there waiting for the progress bars to finish.